shota-horiguchi/website/_news/en/announcement_18.md

 lang: en
 ---

-One first-authored paper and one co-authored paper have been accepted to SLT 2024.
+<a href="https://arxiv.org/abs/2408.17142">One first-authored paper</a> and one co-authored paper have been accepted to SLT 2024.